What if I don’t know who's to blame for my work injury?

 You may have been injured in what seems (at first glance) like an unlucky accident.
 However, it may be that another party was negligent in their duty of care and that negligence led to your injury.

 For example, you may have been hurt by a shop front awning that collapsed in heavy winds.
 In this case, you might think that the wind was to blame and your injury was just an unlucky event.
-However, a strong wind is a foreseeable event and the responsibility, therefore, falls on the shop owner to ensure that the awning is both specified to be strong enough to handle the wind without falling.
+However, a strong wind is a foreseeable event and the responsibility falls on the shop owner to ensure that the awning is safe.
 In this example, the shopkeeper would owe a duty of care to passers-by and would be held liable.

-Even if you think that on one else is to blame, you should seek legal advice.
+Even if you think no one else is to blame, you should seek legal advice.
 A solicitor will view the accident from a legal perspective and may deduce that another party owed you a duty of care.

 Why work accidents are different?